fischertechnik/txt_demo_c_download/README.md

 This information is aiming for two groups of users, the end-user and software developer:<br/>
 >  A **developer** is someone with at least basic software engineering's skills.
 He/she will find information about how to create new or modify existing SLI's or applications, suggestions for the toolbox needed, setting up a development environment on MS-Windows.
 How to use this environment to create documents, and how to use your custom SLI's or applications.

 > An **end-user** is somebody with the focus on the TXT and RoboPro and a user of the functionality offered by the SLI's or the applications.
 He/she will find here information and examples about how to use an SLI or application.
-The end-user don't need to setup a complete development system, maybe only Putty and Notepad++.
+The end-user doesn't need to setup a complete development system, maybe only Putty and Notepad++.

 ## Introduction
 This is all about creating and/or using local applications and RoboPro extensions on the fischertechnik TXT .